makrai/notes/mosbach2006-stabil-finetune.md

   * 3 epochs on all datasets and global gradient clipping
   * the AdamW optimizer (Loshchilov and Hutter, 2019) without bias correction
-* We not show results for BERT BASE since previous works observed no instability when fine-tuning BERT BASE which we also confirmed in our experiments
+* We not show results for BERT BASE since no instability when fine-tuning BERT BASE (both previous works and we observed this)
 * we show additional results on
   RoBERTa LARGE (Liu+ 2019) and ALBERT LARGE-V2 (Lan+ 2020)
   using the same fine-tuning strategy
-  * compared to BERT, both RoBERTa and ALBERT have slightly diff hyperparams.
+  * compared to BERT, both RoBERTa and ALBERT have slightly diff hyperparams
     * RoBERTa uses weight decay with λ = 0.1 and no gradient clipping, and ALBERT does not use dropout
     * A detailed list of all default hyperparameters for all models: sec 7.3